nolanlawson/pinafore/docs/Architecture.md

 For various reasons, `a11y-dialog`, `autosize`, and `timeago` are forked and bundled into the source code.
-This was either because something needed to be tweaked or fixed, or I was trimming unused code and didn't see much value in contributing it back, because it was too Pinafore-specific.
+This was either because something needed to be tweaked or fixed, or I was trimming unused code and didn't see much value in contributing it back, because it was too Semaphore-specific.

 ## Every Sapper page is "duplicated"